 The PAST Act is legislation with the supposed purpose of eliminating "soring" and protecting horses.
-It does this by simply eliminating the equipment that is used by the Tennessee Walking Horse as part of its performance.
-This legislative elimination of equipment is importance because many other breeds of show horses utilize pads and other equipment that is similar to, or greater than, the pads and equipment utilized by the Tennessee Walking Horse.
-As the PAST Act requires significant new rulemaking from the U.S. Department of Agriculture's Animal and Plant Health Inspection Service (APHIS), the entity Congress has authorized to enforce the Horse Protection Act, and as APHIS has emphasized in a proposed rulemaking action in 2016 that "(t)he Horse Protection Act applies to ALL breeds of horses.....", other breeds can expect the provisions of the PAST Act to apply to them just as HSUS wishes.
+It attempts to do this by simply eliminating the equipment that is used by the Tennessee Walking Horse.
+This legislative elimination of equipment is important because many other breeds of show horses utilize pads and similar equipment to the Tennessee Walking Horse.
+The PAST Act will require significant new rulemaking from the U.S. Department of Agriculture's Animal and Plant Health Inspection Service (APHIS), the entity Congress has authorized to enforce the Horse Protection Act, and as APHIS has emphasized in a proposed rulemaking action in 2016 that "(t)he Horse Protection Act applies to ALL breeds of horses...."
+Will the elimination of equipment associated with soring, according to HSUS, be applied to all breeds in the PAST Act or just the Tennessee Walking Horse?

-The PAST Act also eliminates the Designated Qualified Persons (DQPs) that are utilized by the Horse Industry Organizations that Congress established to assist the industry and shows across the country with inspection so walking horses.
+The PAST Act also eliminates the Designated Qualified Persons (DQPs) that are utilized by the Horse Industry Organizations that Congress established to assist the industry and shows across the country with inspection of walking horses.
 APHIS also attends various shows and often conducts their own inspections and this DQP inspection process, along with the APHIS inspectors, makes the Tennessee Walking Horse the most inspected horse in the world.
-This horse is inspected before a performance and, quite often, right after a performance.
+Every Tennessee Walking Horse is inspected before its performance and, quite often, right after a performance.
 And even though the inspection methodology currently employed by APHIS and, by extension the DQPs since the DQPs are trained by APHIS, is 100% subjective, the industry, over the past three (3) years has maintained between a 96% and 99% compliance rate with the Horse Protection Act requirements.
-That compliance rate alone calls into question the HSUS push for the PAST Act as it would appear to be a "solution" in search of a problem and, therefore, is simply a legislative initiative to eliminate the walking horse industry and bring other equine breeds into the APHIS inspection and penalties regime and these points are discussed in more detail below.
+That compliance rate alone calls into question the HSUS push for the PAST Act as it would appear to be a "solution" in search of a problem.